 - Implemented a structured FAQ section addressing common buyer concerns

-- Build a proper hierarchical heading structure and ensure titles, meta description, and images are optimized for SEO.
-This takes effort but it makes a genuine difference
+- Build a proper hierarchical heading structure and ensure titles, meta descriptions, and images are optimized for SEO.
+This takes effort,t but it makes a genuine difference

 This “deep categories, flat products” approach allowed us to:

-- Concentrate link equity on category pages that targeted competitive keywords
+- Concentrate link equity on category pages that target competitive keywords

 - Allow that authority to flow down to product pages through strategic internal linking (silos)